15 Things to do in Prince Edward Island

 The Best Time to Visit PEI

-The best weather for PEI is June-August but that doesn’t mean the island isn’t beautiful at other times.
+The best weather for PEI is June-August, but that doesn’t mean the island isn’t beautiful at other times.
 Our favorite time for our family is to visit the very last week of August as a last hurrah before school begins.
-Most of the tourists are gone and we feel we get our favorite island to ourselves.
-I have heard from many people that September on Prince Edward Island is simply beautiful, so we will have to check that out some year.
+Most tourists are gone, and we feel we get our favorite island to ourselves.
+I have heard from many people that September on Prince Edward Island is beautiful, so we will have to check that out some year.

 Places to Stay in PEI for Families